 Please note, if you experience a sudden change in your hearing seek medical attention as soon as possible.
 Acting quickly can result in better outcomes.

-There have been studies that have linked untreated hearing loss to a higher risk of dementia (link to INTERNAL blog post about Hearing Aids decreasing risk) and an overall decrease in cognitive function.
+There have been studies that have linked untreated hearing loss to a higher risk of dementia and an overall decrease in cognitive function.
 Untreated hearing loss often leads to anxiety and depression.
-This is partially due to the social withdraw and isolation experienced by those with hearing loss.
+This is partially due to the social withdrawal and isolation experienced by those with hearing loss.

 During your hearing test, you will be asked questions regarding your symptoms and concerns.
 Your ears will be visually expected for signs of abnormalities, medical conditions or ear wax.
 You will likely receive a pressure test (tympanometry) to check the movement or flexibility of your eardrum and its ability to transmit sound, a tone test to measure how softly you can hear different pitches and speech tests in which you will be asked to repeat words to determine your ability to understand speech at different volumes.
 Your hearing test will be charted on an audiogram which will be explained to you along with treatment options on the day of your hearing test.
 Additional testing or modifications to the above testing may be provided depending on the patient’s age or if additional information is required.